hashicorp/terraform-provider-azurerm/website/docs/r/function_app.html.markdown

   }
 }
 ```
-~> **Note:** While you can develop your Python based Azure Functions locally on Windows, Python is only supported on a Linux based hosting plan when running in Azure.
+~> **Note:** The Python runtime is only supported on a Linux based hosting plan.
 See [the documentation for additional information](https://docs.microsoft.com/en-us/azure/azure-functions/functions-reference-python).

 ## Argument Reference